Luling High School

-Luling High School is a public high school located in Luling, Texas (USA) and classified as a 3A school by the UIL.
+Luling High School is a public high school located in Luling, Texas (USA).The school was opened up in 1924 and is classified as a 3A school by the UIL.
 It is part of the Luling Independent School District located in the southwest corner of Caldwell County.
-In 2017, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.